marinavbrown/MBSE/src/WelcomeToScala/Lesson1-Expressions&REPL.md

-Welcome to Scala
+## Welcome to Scala

+### Lesson 1

-This lesson will introduce you to the Scala language using the REPL: the Read-Eval-Print Loop.
+This lesson will introduce you to the Scala language using the the Read-Eval-Print Loop (REPL).

+You should already have Scala and Intellij installed; if not, go to the installation instructions [here](

 Start by opening up a terminal.
 One way to do this is to click the "Terminal" button at the bottom of the Intellij IDE.